larrylai19/1081ComputerProgrammingI/README.md

 # 1081-Computer-Programming-I
-Repository of my class when I am a freshman.
+Repository of my class when I  a freshman.